 By not leveraging advancements in technology, you are probably suffering from potentially detrimental issues including:

 As your company grows, so does your inventory.
 Keeping track of where products are can become a daunting task.
 How often does an inventory item get moved from one spot to another – with no record of the move?
-When you utilize barcode labels, transfers are as simple as a quick scan.
+When you utilize barcode labels, transfers are as simple as a quick scan with a handheld inventory device.
 The lot or serial number of the transferred inventory is stored, as well as the identity of the location to which it is being transferred.
 It’s easy to use, accomplished in seconds, and results in an accurate location of the inventory for future reference.
 You can easily and accurately count thousands of inventory items and update warehousing information.

 According to the 2014-2015 Global Retail Theft Barometer, shrinkage cost the retail industry more than $123.4 billion globally last year.
 That’s a big hit to your bottom line, especially if your company handles items that are high-risk for theft like fresh meat, candy, alcohol, cheese, seafood, electronics or clothing.